hidwoc/jadu-mart/README.md

 ## Overview

 _**Jadu Mart** is an e-commerce website for my business Jadu Banchan.
-Admin users will be able to log into their account, create, edit and delete Dishes.
+Admin users will be able to log into their account, create, edit and delete dishes.
 Customers will be able to browse all dishes, add dishes to their cart and place an order._

 _**Jadu Mart** will not include any exchange of money._

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 - Back End